bijoythomas/ramdabot/README.md

 # ramdabot
-Execute javascript with ramda, ramda-fantasy, lodash and moment libs as a HipChat integration
+Execute javascript with ramda, ramda-fantasy, lodash and moment libs as a Slack integration